-Working in the police force had many rewards, but being in this environment every day can take its toll, too - it affects how you sleep, eat and rest; your stress levels soar, and your relationships with friends and family change.
+Working in the police force had many rewards, but being in this environment every day can take its toll, too - your stress levels soar, it affects your sleeping and eating patterns, and it changes your relationships with friends and family.

 The stigma around mental and emotional health issues is more heightened in the Emergency Services than it is in wider society; we didn’t talk about it, we didn’t deal with it and often we simply didn’t understand it.
-I spent my career fighting for others who were going through a difficult time; caring, rescuing, listening and supporting, but I had no idea how to do that for myself, and I simply didn’t understand the importance of self-care.
+I spent my whole career looking after others who were going through a difficult time, but I had no idea how to do that for myself, and I simply didn’t understand the importance of self-care.

 Then I discovered a lump in my breast.
 Tests soon confirmed that I had breast cancer.

-Following my diagnosis, amidst the fear, shock and distress that I was feeling, I also noticed another emotion - one that I was not expecting at all; a feeling of absolute relief.
+My diagnosis left me reeling in shock and fear.
+But there was another emotion that I was feeling, too - a feeling of absolute relief.
 Relief that I didn’t have to go into work the next day and face it all again.
-Throughout my surgery and chemotherapy treatment, through losing my hair and dealing with many difficult emotions, there was that constant recurring thought - at least I don’t have to go to work.
+Throughout my surgery and chemotherapy treatment, through losing my hair and dealing with many difficult emotions, there was that constant recurring thought, ‘at least I don’t have to go in to work.’